Ada Osakwe

 Ada Osakwe (born 2 September 1981) is a Nigerian economist, entrepreneur, and corporate executive, who is the founder and chief executive officer of Agrolay Ventures, an agribusiness investment company based in Nigeria, which invests in African agricultural food-related companies.
 She is also the founder of Nuli Foods and Nuli Juice company.
-From November 2012 until May 2015, Ada Osakwe was the Senior Investment Adviser to Nigeria's Minister of Agriculture and Rural Development, Akinwumi Adesina.
+From November 2012 until May 2015, Osakwe was the senior investment adviser to Nigeria's Minister of Agriculture and Rural Development, Akinwumi Adesina.

 Background and education

 Ada Osakwe was born in Nigeria on 2 September 1981.
 She attended secondary school in Lagos for her A-Level education, and graduated from the University of Hull, in the United Kingdom, with a Bachelor of Science in Economics.
 Her Master of Science in Economics and Finance was obtained from the University of Warwick, also in the UK.
 She also holds a Master of Business Administration, obtained from the Kellogg School of Management, at Northwestern University, in Evanston, Illinois in the United States.